 The UK Node (ELIXIR-UK) is a distributed effort across the UK partners and builds upon the breadth and depth of the consortium members to provide training and resources that support the bioinformatics and broader research community to have impact and relevance at the national, European and international level.

-The UK Head of Node is Prof. Carole Goble (University of Manchester).
+The UK Node is overseen by Joint Head of Nodes Prof. Carole Goble (University of Manchester) and Prof. Neil Hall (Earlham Institute).
 The UK Node coordination office is located at Earlham Institute and funded by the BBSRC, MRC and NERC.
 This funding supports the coordination activities and does not provide funding for the UK Node’s resources and services.
 Services and resources are expected to raise their own funding through a diversity of funding schemes.

 For clarity, EBI (European Bioinformatics Institute; EMBL-EBI) is the EMBL Node of ELIXIR and is not part of the UK Node.
 The UK Node represents non-EBI UK-based institutions, resources and activities.